-The Department of Natural Resources and the Environment houses degree programs in Environmental Science and Natural Resources and Recreation Management Program.
+Natural Resources and the Environment offers degree programs in Environmental Science and Natural Resources & Recreation Management.

 Graduates in Environmental Science will take advantage of the widespread opportunities provided by our society’s preservation and regulatory interests.
 Environmental students have the opportunity to use Global Positioning Systems (GPS) to map features of ecosystems ranging from forests to wetlands.
 Students also learn the essentials of database management and develop an expertise in Geographic Information Systems software used to view and manage an array of digital maps, images, and features.Explore Environmental Science